david-a-rogers/SimpleLayout/README.md

 SimpleLayout
 ============

 SimpleLayout is a simple alternative to iOS' auto layout.
-Download the project and try it out.

-Or take a look at the SimpleLayout class in SimpleLayout/UIView+SimpleLayout.m and .h
+Read the documentation in docs/SimpleLayout.pdf or download the project and try it out.